Eggplant caponata is an easy recipe that's full of flavor. This vegetarian eggplant recipe is made with fresh vegetables

 Caponata salad is a very versatile dish.
 You can serve it as an eggplant appetizer at your parties, or as a main dish with some crusty bread.
-I also love serving eggplant caponata as a side dish with roasted chicken as it makes a wonderful combination.
+I also love serving it as a side dish with roasted chicken as it makes a wonderful combination.
 This dish is also great with Italian stuffed peppers.